canonical/bundle-kubeflow/docs/upgrade-guide-1.6-to-1.7.md

 Depending on original deployment of Charmed Kuberflow version 1.6, refresh command will report that charm is up-to-date which indicates that there is not need to upgrade that particular charm.

-During the upgrade some charms can temporarily  go into `error` or `blocked` state.
+During the upgrade some charms can temporarily  go into `error` or `blocked` state, but they should go `active` after a while.